 Top Account Scoring Software

-1. Abmatic
+1. Abmatic AI

 Best for: B2B SaaS teams that want intent-enriched account scoring connected directly to sales engagement.

-Abmatic enables teams to build configurable account scoring models that combine ICP firmographic criteria, real-time intent signals, and behavioral engagement data.
+Abmatic AI enables teams to build configurable account scoring models that combine ICP firmographic criteria, real-time intent signals, and behavioral engagement data.
 The key differentiation: scoring does not stop at a dashboard – it connects to action.

 - Automatically alert the assigned AE or SDR via Slack, HubSpot, or Salesforce